 The phishing email includes a link to a Google Drive file and informs victims of a new monetization policy.
 The targets are then notified that they have seven days to respond.
 Failure to respond results in access to their account being restricted.

-TeamYouTube has recommended that content creators enable two-step verification to protect their Google/YouTube accounts.
+TeamYouTube has recommended that content creators to protect their Google/YouTube accounts.
 Once enabled, Google will notify the account owner if someone tries to sign in from a new location or device.
 Google will send a unique code as an added layer of security helping to prevent unauthorized users from accessing the account.